 Archivists are researchers who appraise and manage historically valuable documents and records.
 They may also participate in research based on archived essays, letters or photographs, and are involved in the maintenance and upkeep of such materials.
 They sometimes help other researchers or visitors look for items in the archives.

-Salary information listed below is based on the US Department of Labor’s Occupational Outlook Handbook (2016).
+Article Source: Salary and employment information is based on the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook for May 2018.